The Foundation started working in Cote d’Ivoire in 1989. It reopened its office in Abidjan after the end of the violent conflict in 2011.

 Land right problems were one of the key factors driving the country’s ongoing crises and conflicts.
 The objective of this this initiative is to settle unclear land occupation and ownership rights.
 The newly recognised and documented ownership rights create obligations based on individual responsibility.
 They also promote economic independence as the rights holders are aware of their rights and can defend them.
 In cooperation with the newly founded land agency, the digital land surveying method developed in the context of the initiative will be deployed in villages throughout the country.
 The method considers usage and property rights.

-The liberal party RDR (Rassemblement des Républicains) is the Foundation’s political partner in Côte d’Ivoire.
-It was recently merged into the new party RHDP (Rassemblement des Houphouëtistes pour la Démocratie et la Paix), which started as an election alliance between a number of parties.
-The Foundation’s work focuses mainly on the party’s youth and women’s organisations.
-In the area of business and economic development, the Foundation cooperates with Ivorian business associations, particularly FIPME (Féderation Ivoirienne des Petits et Moyennes Entreprises), the agency for small and medium-sized enterprises; with the ministry for youth and youth employment; and with the ministry for African integration and for Ivorians abroad.
+The Foundation works with liberal politicians across the party lines.
+In the area of business and economic development, the Foundation cooperates with Ivorian business associations, particularly FIPME (Féderation Ivoirienne des Petits et Moyennes Entreprises), the agency for small and medium-sized enterprises.
 The liberal think tank AIA (Audace Institut Afrique), with which the Foundation presents the Economic Freedom Index for Côte d’Ivoire, is a further important partner.
 Numerous incubators for start-ups, founders and young entrepreneurs are also partners of the Foundation, which offers them training and networking opportunities as well as business contacts in Germany.

 In the area of human rights, the Foundation works with the national human rights commission, CNDHCI and the RAIDH (Regroupement des Acteurs Ivoiriens des Droits Humains).
 There is also a varying group of local and international cooperation partners such as the Strasbourg-based “Fondation René Cassin” and the International Organisation for Migration.
 Finally, the Foundation also works with numerous smaller civic society organisations which support human and civic rights throughout the country.
 The Foundation is also implementing the land rights project with the AIA think tank.